cloud-gov/cg-site/_docs/getting-started/code-samples.md

 Want more?
 ----------

 Upgrade to a paid package to get full access to the platform and permanent spaces for hosting longer term demos and web applications in production.
-Email us at [inquiries@cloud.gov]({{site.inquiries_email}}) to learn more about what cloud.gov can do.
+Email us at [inquiries@cloud.gov]({{site.inquiries_email}}) to learn more about what Cloud.gov can do.